furkancankay/furkancankay/README.md

 # Hi, I'm Furkan 👋

-I build things end-to-end — from 6502 CPUs in C to React Native apps and trading bots.
+I build things end-to-end — from 6502 CPUs in C to React Native apps.

 > *I can't promise I can do everything, but I can promise I'll do anything I say I can.*